James Berry (executioner)

-James Berry (8 February 1852 – 21 October 1913) was an English executioner from 1884 until 1891.
-Berry was born in Heckmondwike in the West Riding of Yorkshire, where his father worked as a wool-stapler.
-His most important contribution to the science of hanging was his refinement of the long drop method developed by William Marwood, whom Berry knew quite well.
-His improvements were intended to diminish mental and physical suffering and some of them remained standard practice until the abolition of capital punishment for murder.
+James Berry (8 February 1852 – 21 October 1913) was an English executioner from 1884 to 1891.
+He is best known for his main contribution to the practice of hanging, a refinement of the long drop method developed by British state hangman William Marwood.
+His improvements were intended to diminish mental and physical suffering, and some of them remained standard practice until the 1965 abolition of the death penalty in the United Kingdom.

 An insight into Berry's behaviour and methods can be read in the book My Experiences as an Executioner, in which he describes his methods and recalls the final moments of some of the people he executed.

 Early life

-He served eight years with the Bradford Police Force, then tried himself as a boot salesman.
-Since he did not earn enough for the upkeep of his family, he applied for the post of executioner after William Marwood died in 1883 but was unsuccessful despite being shortlisted, until the short period of Bartholomew Binns in office was over.
+Berry was born in Heckmondwike in the West Riding of Yorkshire, where his father worked as a wool-stapler.
+He served for eight years with the Bradford Police Force, then attempted to work as a boot salesman.
+Since he did not earn enough for the upkeep of his family in this role, he applied for the post of executioner after the previous one William Marwood died in 1883.
+However, he was unsuccessful despite being shortlisted for the role, until the short period of Bartholomew Binns in office was over.

 Berry was the first British hangman literate and communicative enough to be able to write freely about his work.
-He considered that the hangman was the last link in what he called the "chain of legal retribution".
+He considered the hangman the last link in what he called the "chain of legal retribution".